1995 Palo Verde, Arizona, derailment: Investigation

 The case received a "major case" investigation dubbed SPLITRAIL and remains officially unsolved.
 The FBI dispatched 90 agents to the crime scene, many of whom were removed from the Kingman investigative branch of the Oklahoma City Bombing investigation.
 Timothy McVeigh had lived in Kingman with Michael Fortier, who was interviewed in the investigation.

 On December 14, 1995, the FBI raided the Val Verde home of a railroad salvage company executive, John Ernest Olin, in connection with the investigation.
 Olin had business disputes with BNSF and Apache Railway, but the train involved in the derailment was an Amtrak train running on Southern Pacific tracks.
 Olin denied ever visiting the area of the derailment and was released.

 The journalist Will Grigg interviewed an electrical engineer who claimed to have known members of a neo-Nazi drug trafficking syndicate associated with McVeigh in Anaheim.
 According to the electrical engineer, McVeigh taught his associates how to derail trains, and the derailment was "carried out by some of the people who helped McVeigh build the bomb for Oklahoma City."
 Those associates per journalist Mark S. Hamm were the Aryan Republican Army, who went by the name "King of Kings" and plotted train derailments.
 ARA member Richard Guthrie wrote in his memoir that another member, Mark Thomas, wanted to organize the organization into cells, one of which would derail trains.

 In 2003, an FBI Inspector General audit revealed SPLITRAIL ranked the 15th largest case between October 1995 and June 2002.

 On April 10, 2015, the Phoenix office of the FBI announced a reward of $310,000 for information about the derailment leading to the capture of those responsible.
-The reward is still outstanding as of 2025.
+The reward was still outstanding as of 2020.

-The "stale investigation rule" is a legal principle that a criminal investigation can become invalid if it is not pursued within a reasonable timeframe, and it can invalidate evidence used to obtain search warrants; as such, the FBI's claim of conducting an open investigation 30 years after the incident is likely an attempt to avoid disclosure of the SPLITRAIL files under the Freedom of Information Act and Executive Order 13526.